sonebu/v2lc_sim/readme.md

 ## Overview

-A MATLAB©-based vehicular visible light communication (VLC) simulator for vehicle localization via visible light positioning (VLP) and VLP-based pose estimation.
+A MATLABÂ©-based vehicular visible light communication (VLC) simulator for vehicle localization via visible light positioning (VLP) and VLP-based pose estimation.
 The simulator supports the following article under review:

 B. Soner, S. Coleri, "Visible Light Communication based Vehicle Localization and Pose Estimation".

 VLC channel simulation is radiometric and assumes LoS communication.
 VLC units are vehicle head/tail lights consisting of LED lights as transmitters and custom angle-of-arrival-sensing receivers, named QRX.
 The angle-of-arrival on the QRXs are calculated and are used for localization and pose estimation.
-Vehicle trajectories are either generated using the well-known microscopic traffic simulator SUMO or generated manually using a custom MATLAB© script.
+Vehicle trajectories are either generated using the well-known microscopic traffic simulator SUMO or generated manually using a custom MATLABÂ© script.

 The main components are given below.
 Each component is configured via a script or a GUI, and is documented in place.

-- **VLC Configuration Tool ([00_vlcCfg](https://github.com/sonebu/v2lc_sim/tree/master/00_vlcCfg)) ** (QRX is the novel receiver proposed in the article)
+- **VLC Configuration Tool ([00_vlcCfg](https://github.com/sonebu/v2lc_sim/tree/master/00_vlcCfg))** (QRX is the novel receiver proposed in the article)

 - VLC Transmitter Radiation Pattern Configuration Tool ([00_vlcCfg/vlcCfgTxPlrPatTool](https://github.com/sonebu/v2lc_sim/tree/master/00_vlcCfg/vlcCfgTxPlrPatTool))